-On November 20, 2015, the Company closed the acquisition of a majority of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy, a gold mining company with operations in the Mpumalanga Province of South Africa.
-The Company is required to make an offer to all other shareholders of Galaxy to acquire the remaining Galaxy Shares on economically equivalent terms (the "Mandatory Offer").

-The Company entered into share purchase agreements with certain majority shareholders of Galaxy pursuant to which a wholly-owned subsidiary of the Company agreed to acquire approximately 74% of the issued and outstanding Galaxy Shares in exchange for 18,334,492 common shares with an aggregate value of approximately Cdn.\$1.1 million, based on a deemed price of Cdn.\$0.07 per common share, and common share purchase warrants ("Warrants") exercisable to acquire an aggregate of up to 4,076,598 common shares for a period of two years at Cdn.\$0.175 per common share.
+On November 20, 2015 and December 23, 2015, the Company closed the acquisition of a majority of the issued and outstanding ordinary shares (each, a "Galaxy Share") of Galaxy, a gold mining company with operations in the Mpumalanga Province of South Africa.
+A wholly-owned subsidiary of the Company acquired approximately 74% of the issued and outstanding Galaxy Shares in exchange for 18,334,492 common shares with an aggregate value of approximately Cdn.\$1.1 million, based on a market price of Cdn.\$0.07 per common share, and common share purchase warrants exercisable to acquire an aggregate of up to 4,076,598 common shares until November 20, 2017 at Cdn.\$0.102 per common share (Cdn.\$0.175 before being adjusted as a result of the Rights Offering.
+See Note 15).
 The Company had advanced \$149,853 to Galaxy before the acquisition to fund working capital upon acquisition this amount has been treated as part of the acquisition cost.
+The acquisition was accounted for as a business combination.